tap349/tap349.github.io/_posts/2016-12-31-elixir-notes.md

 ## binaries

-binary - sequence of bits in the form:
+binary is a bitstring (sequence of bits) where the number of bits is divisible by 8 (that is each term occupies 1 byte). it has the form:

 ```
 <<term[::modifier], ...>>
 ```

-by default each term occupies 1 byte - excess bits are stripped:
+excess bits in binary are stripped:

 ```sh
 iex> <<255>>